-QBANK's strategy remains centred on sustainable growth through strong relationships with our Members; leveraging investments in technology and capability; streamlining the business through improved efficiencies; growing the business to achieve scale whilst maintaining strong levels of capital; fostering a strong risk culture; attracting and retaining the right people; and, building a high performance culture.
-With the continued support of our Members, QBANK expects 3-5% growth in loans and profitability over the coming year.
+QBANK's strategy remains centred on sustainable growth through strong relationships with our Members; leveraging investments in technology and capability; streamlining the business through improved efficiencies; growing the business to achieve scale whilst maintaining strong levels of capital; fostering a high performance culture; and, attracting and retaining the right people.
+With the continued support of our Members and disciplined management, QBANK expects to continue to grow sustainably.
+Our multi-year investment program will ultimately deliver enhanced experience and security for our Members at a lower per unit cost, but with large impact on our profitability through 2024 and 2025.

-QBANK's activities expose it to a variety of financial and non-financial risks, including: credit risk (incorporating the impact of climate change on the value of portfolio securities); liquidity risk; funding risk; interest rate risk; operational risk; and, property risk.
+QBANK's activities expose it to a variety of financial and non-financial risks, including: credit risk; liquidity risk; funding risk; interest rate risk; operational risk (including cyber security risk); and, property risk.
 Further information on these risks and attendant management approach is disclosed in the notes to the financial statements.

-Other occurrences and developments that may influence the future prospects of QBANK include increased or changed regulation resulting in higher costs, lower income and restrictions on scope of operations; emerging technologies impacting market competitiveness; increasing competition from existing and/or new market entrants; and, further unexpected disruptions, both economic and social, including unprecedented demand for skilled employees and the associated increase in remuneration costs to attract and retain staff.
+Other occurrences and developments that may influence the future prospects of QBANK include increased or changed regulation resulting in higher costs, lower income and restrictions on scope of operations; inflationary pressures increasing operating costs; emerging technologies impacting market competitiveness; increasing competition from existing and/or new market entrants; and, further unexpected disruptions, both economic and social.